Triston Casas Preview, Player Props: Red Sox vs. Astros

 Triston Casas At The Plate

-- Among qualifying hitters, he ranks 95th in batting average, while his on-base percentage ranks 30th and he is 37th in slugging.
+- Among qualified hitters, he ranks 93rd in batting average, while his on-base percentage ranks 31st and he is 36th in slugging.

-- In 29.1% of his games this season, Casas has driven in at least one run.
-In 14 of those games (12.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Casas has had at least one RBI in 29.7% of his games this season (33 of 111), with two or more RBI 14 times (12.6%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 46 games this season, with multiple runs eight times.
+- He has scored in 47 games this year (42.3%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.